19near94/PaymentSystemApi/README.md

 Demo for Payment System Api

 The Architecture have Web layer, Domain layer, Application.

-Domain Layer - It is where my entities and repository reside.
+PS.Domain Layer - It is where my entities and repository reside.
-Application Layer - It is where my business logic reside more like in service form.
+PS.Application Layer - It is where my business logic reside more like in service form.
+PS.EntiyFramework core - This where the dbcontext code.
-Web layer - It is where my endpoint.
+PaymentSystem layer - It is where my endpoint.

 What I do is.